krebs/krops/README.md

 To build the system on the same machine, that runs the krops command, set up a local ssh service and set the build host to localhost.

+### `crossDeploy` (optional, defaults to false)

+Use this option if target host architecture is not the same as the build host architecture as set by `buildHost` i.e. deploying to aarch64 from a x86_64 machine.
+Setting this option will disable building & running nix in the wrong architecture when running `nixos-rebuild` on the deploying machine.
+It is required to set `nixpkgs.localSystem.system` in the NixOS configuration to the architecture of the target host.
+This option is only useful if the build host also has remote builders that are capable of producing artifacts for the deploy architecture.

 ### `fast` (optional, defaults to false)

 Run `nixos-rebuild switch` immediately without building the system